Karhuha: Worship

-An inscription of one of the first millennium BCE kings of Carchemish, Katuwa (reigned c.
+A hieroglyphic Luwian inscription on a silver bowl from the collection of the Museum of Anatolian Civilizations in Ankara mentions a ruler bearing the Hurrian theophoric name Mazi-Karḫuḫa, but its dating is uncertain.
+It has been argued that it dates to the thirteenth century, and that Mazi-Karḫuḫa was a local ruler of Carchemish, though conclusive evidence is lacking.
+Alternatively, it has been dated to the eleventh century, with the labarna Tudḫaliya mentioned in the inscription possibly being a local ruler of Carchemish rather than one of the Hittite kings bearing this name.

+The majority of other attestations of Karhuha are hieroglyphic Luwian texts postdating the eleventh century BCE.
+Most of them are brief royal inscriptions invoking him either in curse or legitimation formulas.
+An inscription of Katuwa (reigned c.
 880 BCE) mentions a procession involving Karhuha and Kubaba.
 Another text from his reign mentions offerings made to both of these deities and Tarhunza.
-A curse formula invokes this group of three alongside the sun, the moon and Parakaras, presumed to be a late form of Pinikir, possibly functioning as a representation of Venus in this context.
-A different curse formula invoking Karhuha, Kubaba and Santa has also been identified on an unprovenanced bowl fragment.
+A curse formula invokes this group alongside the sun, the moon and Parakara, presumed to be a late form of Pinikir, possibly a divine representation of Venus in this context.
+A different curse formula invoking Karhuha, Kubaba and Santa has been identified on an unprovenanced bowl fragment.

 Karhuha is mentioned alongside Kubaba among the foreign (ie. non-Mesopotamian) deities invoked in a section of the treaty between the Assyrian king Ashur-nirari V and Mati-El, the Aramean ruler of Arpad in Bit Agusi.

+The last known reference to Karhuha has been identified in an inscription on a cylinder from Carchemish dated to the reign of Sargon II, which also mentions him alongside Kubaba.

 Mythology

 Alfonso Archi suggests that the Hurrian myth Song of dLAMMA originated in Carchemish, possibly specifically during the period when the city was under Mitanni control, and involved Karhuha, though he presumed that in the known Hittite version of dLAMMA was read as Kurunta, similarly to how Tarḫunna served as a stand-in for Teshub.
 In this composition, a god designated by the logogram dLAMMA temporarily becomes the king of the gods after defeating Teshub and Shaushka, but eventually proves to be unsuitable for this position, and after ignoring Kubaba's suggestion he is deposed, and later ends up subjugated by the weather god he displaced earlier.